Apartheid: Internal resistance

 Apartheid sparked significant internal resistance.
 The government responded to a series of popular uprisings and protests with police brutality, which in turn increased local support for the armed resistance struggle.

 Internal resistance to the apartheid system in South Africa came from several sectors of society and saw the creation of organisations dedicated variously to peaceful protests, passive resistance and armed insurrection.

-In 1949, the youth wing of the African National Congress (ANC) took control of the organisation and started advocating a radical black nationalist programme.
+In 1949, the youth wing of the African National Congress (ANC) took control of the organisation and started advocating a radical African nationalist programme.
 The new young leaders proposed that white authority could only be overthrown through mass campaigns.
 In 1950 that philosophy saw the launch of the Programme of Action, a series of strikes, boycotts and civil disobedience actions that led to occasional violent clashes with the authorities.

-In 1959, a group of disenchanted ANC members formed the Pan Africanist Congress (PAC), which organised a demonstration against pass books on 21 March 1960.
+In 1959, a group of disenchanted ANC members formed the Pan Africanist Congress of Azania (PAC), which organised a demonstration against pass books on 21 March 1960.
 One of those protests was held in the township of Sharpeville, where 69 people were killed by police in the Sharpeville massacre.

 In the wake of Sharpeville, the government declared a state of emergency.
 More than 18,000 people were arrested, including leaders of the ANC and PAC, and both organisations were banned.
 The resistance went underground, with some leaders in exile abroad and others engaged in campaigns of domestic sabotage and terrorism.

 In May 1961, before the declaration of South Africa as a Republic, an assembly representing the banned ANC called for negotiations between the members of the different ethnic groupings, threatening demonstrations and strikes during the inauguration of the Republic if their calls were ignored.

 When the government overlooked them, the strikers (among the main organisers was a 42-year-old, Thembu-origin Nelson Mandela) carried out their threats.
 The government countered swiftly by giving police the authority to arrest people for up to twelve days and detaining many strike leaders amid numerous cases of police brutality.
 Defeated, the protesters called off their strike.
 The ANC then chose to launch an armed struggle through a newly formed military wing, Umkhonto we Sizwe (MK), which would perform acts of sabotage on tactical state structures.
 Its first sabotage plans were carried out on 16 December 1961, the anniversary of the Battle of Blood River.

 In the 1970s, the Black Consciousness Movement (BCM) was created by tertiary students influenced by the Black Power movement in the US.
 BCM endorsed black pride and African customs and did much to alter the feelings of inadequacy instilled among black people by the apartheid system.
 The leader of the movement, Steve Biko, was taken into custody on 18 August 1977 and was beaten to death in detention.